 - Can Crassula perforata ‘String of Buttons’ or ‘Necklace Vine’ survive frost?

-This plant is not frost-tolerant and should be protected from temperatures below 50°F (10°C).
+This succulent is not frost-tolerant and should be protected from temperatures below 50°F (10°C).
 Bring it indoors or cover it during cold nights to prevent damage. - Why are the leaves of my Crassula perforata ‘String of Buttons’ or ‘Necklace Vine’ falling off?

 Leaf drop can occur due to overwatering, underwatering, or sudden changes in temperature or light conditions.
 Check for signs of root rot and adjust your care routine accordingly. - Is Crassula perforata ‘String of Buttons’ or ‘Necklace Vine’ toxic to pets?

-‘String of Buttons’ or ‘Necklace Vine’ is considered non-toxic to cats and dogs, but it’s always best to prevent your pets from nibbling on your plants. - How fast does Crassula perforata ‘String of Buttons’ or ‘Necklace Vine’ grow?
+‘String of Buttons’ or ‘Necklace Vine’ is considered non-toxic to cats and dogs, but it’s always best to prevent your pets from nibbling on your succulents. - How fast does Crassula perforata ‘String of Buttons’ or ‘Necklace Vine’ grow?

 It has a moderate growth rate and can reach its full height in 2-3 years with proper care.
 Remember that the Variegata variety grows slower than the ‘Giant Form.’